devon104/inventory-pi/instructions/section-03.md

 	public void init(){
 		// (4)
 		// application logic here
-		// call methods to take user input and interface with services Console.printWelcome();
+		// call methods to take user input and interface with service Console.printWelcome();
 	}
 }
 ```

-1. Create the services needed to manage inventory
+1. Create the service needed to manage inventory
 2. Instantiate the application
 3. Call a method to initialize the application
 4. Use this method to kick of application logic